How Often Should You Schedule CCTV Drain Inspections?

 When Should You Schedule Your First Inspection?

-- Single-family homes can do well maintaining every three years
+- Single-family homes can do well maintaining them every three years.

-The Signs You Must Make an appointment for a CCTV inspection sooner
+Things to Consider Before You Make an appointment for a CCTV inspection sooner

-Benefits of recurring CCTV Drain Inspections
+Benefits of regular CCTV Drain Inspections

-Benefits of scheduling regular CCTV inspections are:
+Some of the benefits of scheduling routine CCTV inspections are:

-- Identifying the signs of degrading & finding rust
+- Identifying signs of degradation & rust

 - Catches partial blockages/possible full blockage site’ markers’

-To Summarize:
+To summarize:

-Frequency | Property Type |
+| Frequency | Property Type |

-Every 3 years | Single-family homes |
+| Every 3 years | Single-family homes |

-1-2 year intervals | Properties with several tree species growing nearby |
+| 1-2 year intervals | Properties with several tree species growing nearby |

-Annually (if not semi-annually) | Multi-family complexes or commercial buildings |
+| Annually (if not semi-annually) | Multi-family complexes or commercial buildings |

 Italicized the company name.